TAFE Supports Students

 By working together with local enterprises, TAFE institutes help to ensure employers have the skill they need to grow their businesses.
-As public entities, TAFE institutes train and educate workers in over 1000 communities across Australia, and places more importance on meeting local and national needs than on profit.
+As public entities, TAFE institutes train and educate workers in communities across all of Australia, and place more importance on meeting local and national needs than on profit.
 According to data from the National Centre for Vocational Education Research (NCVER), TAFE delivers nearly two thirds of all training in the trades.

 TAFE makes economic sense

-Students who choose TAFE diplomas and advanced diplomas over higher education qualifications will receive their training at a lower cost to governments and themselves, but have better job prospects and labour market outcomes.
+Students who choose TAFE diplomas and advanced diplomas over higher education qualifications will receive their training at a lower cost to governments and themselves, and also have better job prospects and labour market outcomes.

 TAFE supports innovation

 When we think about innovation in Australia, we tend to think universities.
-But a survey about Australian inventors found that 43% of patent applications were made by former apprentices and diploma-holders.
+A survey about Australian inventors found that 43% of patent applications were made by former apprentices and diploma-holders.

 Many TAFE institutes help local enterprises solve their problems, whether it’s developing solutions for water treatment, improving business processes, or developing new ways of doing things.
 This also allows students to better understand business needs, and to work with businesses before they complete their studies.